 For those interested in the Sonoran Desert, the zoo’s Arizona Trail is dedicated to native animals, including the Mexican grey wolf, coyote, Sonoran pronghorn, cougar, javelina, and rattlesnakes in the reptile house.
 Not only will you see these and other animals, but you’ll also learn how they have adapted to conditions here and continue to survive.

-Chandler is considered one of Arizona's premiere birding spots with over 150 identified species calling Veterans Oasis Park home,
+Chandler is considered one of Arizona's premier birding spots with over 150 identified species calling Veterans Oasis Park home,